sayan2107/music-pro/README.md

-# pro_music
+# Pro Music

-A new Flutter project.
+A Flutter Application To show list of musics by fetching from api along with a details page where user can see more details about any particular music

 ## Getting Started